 - Boost your career and gain a winning edge over others

-- Speak comfortably to the c-suite and directors
+- Speak comfortably to the c-suite, directors and NEDs

 - Feel great and ooze credibility

 - Knock them out in appraisals, presentations and interviews

 What it does not do: Coaching in eloquence will never just load you with complex words; there is no bulk memorising of lists.
 It’s real and relevant.

 Nor will it mean people will find you pompous and condescending.
 The truth is that complex vocabulary can make you sound pretentious, snooty or silly.
 The balance is finding the flexibility to scale up and scale down your ‘linguistic register’.
 It’s about knowing the right collocations (how and when to use them) and the right words for the right time.

 “I never realised expanding my communication could be so much fun!” -Florence Lecuyer, Marketing Manager at Amazon.com after completed a Lexis Building course with Corballis Communication.

 The right words at the right time: keeping it sharp.
 You don’t always need a coach or trainer.
 You can actually run a lexis building club yourself.